-Great Ocean Road - Top Things To See On The Best Scenic Drive in Melbourne, Australia
+Places and Things to See on the Great Ocean Road: The Best Scenic Drive in Melbourne, Australia

 One of the best scenic drives in Australia is the Great Ocean Road.
 If you are visiting Melbourne city in Victoria for the first time, be sure to include the Great Ocean Road drive in your travel itinerary.
 Some tourists consider this place to be one of the most scenic roads in the world and the best travel destination in Australia.

 The Great Ocean Road was built as a memorial for those who died in World War I. The road covers a distance of 243km from Torquay to Warrnambool and it is said to be the largest war memorial in Australia.
 It is a popular destination for both local and overseas visitors because of the long stretch of scenic views of the ocean.

 If you are driving from Melbourne city, you will have to make your way towards the city of Geelong which is 75 km south west of Melbourne.
 Continue your journey to the township of Torquay, about 21km south of Geelong.

 Torquay is Australia's surfing capital, a popular spot for surfers and beach goers because of its world-renowned beaches and close proximity to Melbourne.
 The Surf World Museum has a large collection of surf exhibits.
 The Torquay foreshore has several picnic areas and playgrounds for children.
 Shoppers can check out the famous surf shops like Rip Curl, Quiksilver and Piping Hot located along the main road in Torquay.

 Torquay's town centre has many shops, eateries, banks and convenience stores.
 The surf beaches and Point Danger are some of the places of interest in this surf town.
 The Great Ocean Road begins at Torquay.